dojot/docs/source/faq/faq.rst

 a virtual device to aggregate all attributes, then use this virtual device as the input of the flow.

-Another thing you can do is use a node that deal with contexts.
-Or you can even create a node that handles contexts.
+You can also create a node (or use an already existing one) that deals with contexts.

 What about a HTTP POST request, how can I send it?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^